Victor Caratini Player Props: Brewers vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is third in the league with a collective 9.5 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings put together by the Braves pitching staff ranks fifth in MLB.

-- The Braves have the fourth-ranked team ERA across all league pitching staffs (3.81).
+- The Braves have the fourth-ranked team ERA among all MLB pitching staffs (3.81).

-- Braves pitchers combine to allow 102 home runs (1.1 per game), the fourth-fewest in baseball.
+- Braves pitchers combine to allow 103 home runs (1.1 per game), the third-fewest in the league.

-- In his most recent appearance -- in relief on Sunday -- the right-hander tossed three innings against the Chicago White Sox, allowing two earned runs while surrendering three hits.
+- In his last appearance on Tuesday, the right-hander threw 2 2/3 innings against the Arizona Diamondbacks, giving up five earned runs while surrendering seven hits.

-- The 25-year-old has a 5.40 ERA and 7.3 strikeouts per nine innings in five games this season, while giving up a batting average of .266 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.